-E = Number of users at end of period
+- E = Number of users at end of period

-N = Number of users acquired during period
+- N = Number of users acquired during period

-S = Number of users at start of period
+- S = Number of users at start of period

 For now, a driver is needed in the autonomous shuttle.
-For the beginning of the experimentation, the driver, at least in Lyon, has been asking the name of all users.
-With this list we can have an evaluation of the URR.

-When divers will not be necessary anymore, we will have recognition of the users within the service data.
-Thus it is possible can follow the users' reuse of the shuttle service in the demonstrators and extract statistics.
+The driver can follow the users' reuse of the shuttle service in the demonstrators and extract statistics.